worldmaking/digm5010/index.md

   - Or: how can we combine both sketching and animating?
 How can we draw a line that then animates?
     - Can we *reify* the drawing?

-  - With these steps, we should be in a position to attempt to reconstruct Golan Levin's Curly/[Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html), for example.
+With these steps, we should be in a position to attempt to reconstruct Golan Levin's Curly/[Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html), for example.

+> "Yellowtail repeats a user's strokes end-over-end, enabling simultaneous specification of a line's shape and quality of movement.
+Each line repeats according to its own period, producing an ever-changing and responsive display of lively, worm-like textures."

+Detailed description from page 73 of the [thesis](http://www.flong.com/archive/storage/pdf/articles/thesis300.pdf):

+> "a user’s linear marks transform into an animated display of lively, worm-like lines.
+After the user deposited a mark, the system would then procedurally displace that mark end-over-end, making possible the simultaneous specification of both a line’s shape as well as its quality of movement.
+Straight marks would move along the direction of their own principal axes, while circular marks would chase their own tails.
+Marks with more irregular shapes would move in similarly irregular, but nonetheless rhythmic patterns."

+> The " screen space obeyed periodic (toroidal-topology) boundary conditions, such that marks which crossed the edge of the screen would reëmerge on the screen’s opposite side, rather than disappearing altogether."

+Notice also the self-observation and critique, see p79.
+Although this project does not achieve the goal of the thesis, these observations inform the progress that follows.
+This is a positive research path.

 Some rules of thumb while coding: